 How do Next Step cards fit in with your i-THRIVE plans?

-We’re not one of the early accelerator sites for implementing the THRIVE Framework (Wolpert et al., 2016), but we are a part of the i-THRIVE Community of Practice.
-We had heard about the THRIVE framework (Wolpert et al., 2016) and could see it was coming on the Future in Mind agenda, so we used the restructuring of the service as an opportunity to try and think differently about the CAMH service as a whole.
+We’re not one of the early accelerator sites for implementing the THRIVE Framework (Wolpert et al., 2016), but we are a part of the National i-THRIVE Community of Practice.
+We had heard about the THRIVE Framework and could see it was coming on the Future in Mind agenda, so we used the restructuring of the service as an opportunity to try and think differently about the CAMH service as a whole.
 Promoting better mental health is everybody’s business, not just CAMHS, and we wanted to help identify what really works when it comes to young people getting help.